 Lots of practice, a steady hand and a good general knowledge base stored in your head meant you could be quids-in and heading home with a van full of top-notch prizes.
 Whilst Brucie encouraged contestants to play their cards right, in Bullseye it was about throwing your darts right … keep in the red and out of the black … take your time and don’t rush … aim for the board and don’t let those darts stray!

-Enjoyed the blog?
+Enjoyed the nostalgic post?
 The book, Section N Underpass, celebrates advertising, leisure and entertainment from the 70s and 80s.
-Enjoy memorable straplines, photos, sketches, facts and of course lots of fun!
-Release date: Early December 2018.
-Read more and pre-order your copy here: Enter the underpass
+Enjoy memorable straplines, photos, sketches, facts, and of course lots of fun!
+Get your copy and read all about it by clicking the front cover below: